 Alaska DOT&PF considered the previously discussed evidence in its entirety to determine what, if any, Step-Two adjustments were necessary to arrive at an overall DBE goal that accurately reflects the relative availability of DBEs ready, willing, and able to perform work on FAA-assisted contracts.
-Not all minority and women-owned firms are certified DBEs or may become certified, and not all DBE firms have the capacity to perform work on the largest contracts let by the Alaska DOT&PF.
-Additionally the Step-One base figure of 10.56% is very similar to the median past participation of 11.81%.
-Alaska DOT&PF considered all available evidence and determined that no Step-Two adjustments are warranted.
+Challenges related to encouraging non-certified firms to become certified, and geographic barriers impacting DBE availability are factors indicating a downward adjustment to the base figure is necessary.
+Additionally the Step-One base figure of 9.53% is similar to the median past participation of 11.81% from the 2021 Disparity Study.
+Further, the 2021 Disparity Study recommends that no Step-Two adjustments to the DBE goal should be made.
+Alaska DOT&PF considered all available evidence and determined that no Step-Two adjustments are warranted.31